This reader seeks guidance about an employee whose personal hygiene issues are troubling the other employees in her work area.

 If you're not 100 percent certain, then a general reminder to all staff about hygiene and shared areas in the workplace would be a good first step.
 If you are 100 percent certain, then I've found that the best approach is to talk to the employee privately.
 Your approach should be direct and factual and as neutral as possible.

 Acknowledge that it's not an easy conversation to have.
 However, if you come across as if the situation is uncomfortable, delicate, and/or unpleasant for you to discuss, then the staff member will be more likely to become defensive and shut down.

 What can you tell me about this issue?"
-(Please note that I didn't say, "I've had a lot of complaints."
-I've found it best to not set the person up to feel singled out and preyed upon by coworkers.)
+(Please note that you didn't say, "I've had a lot of complaints about someone not flushing the toilet."
+It's best not to set the person up to feel singled out and preyed upon by coworkers.)

-It's a good idea to get the person's feedback as opposed to just delivering an edict to "stop it!"
-If the employee can communicate the why for his or her behavior, you then have the opportunity to guide them to do their own problem solving.
-Be ready for the reason to be anything from the environmental—it wastes water—to perhaps an issue with touching the toilet lever with bare hands...to plain old forgetfulness.
+It's a good idea to get the person's feedback as opposed to just delivering an edict to "start flushing the toilet."
+If the employee can communicate why they behave as they do, you then have the opportunity to guide them to do their own problem solving.

-"Thank you for your time and input on this issue.
+"Thank you for your time and your input on this issue.
 I think you can see that for the overall health and morale of the office team, this practice cannot continue.
 We're going to do XYZ to assist you; you have agreed that you will do ABC differently, and that will resolve the problem.
-I need you to be on board with and agree to take these steps to solve this problem.
+I need to make sure that you are on board with and agree to take these steps to solve this problem.
 Can you do that?"

-However, I've found that by taking the time to get the staff member's feedback, the individual doesn't feel as judged or ostracized by the workgroup.
+By taking the time to get the staff member's feedback, the individual doesn't feel as judged or ostracized by the workgroup.
 When you avoid these negative feelings and emotions, you have a much better chance of your message having its intended impact on the employee's behavior so the employee becomes more mindful of their personal hygiene issue.

 - How to Hold a Difficult Conversation